brunoton/return-to-consciousness/from-did-to-integration.md

 ### Witness-Consciousness: An Intermediate Stage

 A further refinement is necessary to capture the phenomenological landscape accurately.
-Some contemplative traditions—particularly those within Advaita Vedanta and certain Buddhist frameworks—emphasize realization as discovering oneself as an unchanging Witness: pure awareness observing the flow of experience.
+Some contemplative traditions—particularly those within Advaita Vedānta and certain Buddhist frameworks—emphasize, at an important stage of practice, discovering oneself as an unchanging witness: pure awareness observing the flow of experience.
 In such states, practitioners report a profound shift: identification withdraws from thoughts, emotions, sensations, and even the body.
 One recognizes oneself not as the contents of consciousness but as the awareness in which contents appear.

 This witness-consciousness represents a significant reduction in egoic identification.
 The practitioner no longer confuses themselves with the passing show of mental phenomena.
 There is spaciousness, equanimity, and a sense of being untouched by what arises.
 The suffering that comes from over-identification with transient states diminishes markedly.